Dan Graham

 Biography of Dan Graham

-In 1964, at the age of 22, Dan Graham began his artistic journey by establishing the John Daniels Gallery in New York City.
-He worked there until 1965 when he started creating his own conceptual pieces.
+In 1964, he launched his artistic career by founding the John Daniels Gallery in New York City.
+He managed the gallery until 1965 when he began creating his own conceptual artworks.

-From the late 1960s to the late 1970s, Graham underwent a significant artistic shift, transitioning towards a predominantly performance-based practice.
-He incorporated film and the emerging medium of video into his systematic explorations of cybernetics, phenomenology, and embodiment.
-In 1969, the artist created his first film, "Sunset to Sunrise," in which the camera moved in the opposite direction of the sun, subverting the conventional progression of time.
+From the late 1960s to the late 1970s, Dan Graham experienced a significant artistic evolution, shifting towards a primarily performance-based practice.
+He began incorporating film and the then-emerging medium of video into his systematic investigations of cybernetics, phenomenology, and embodiment.
+In 1969, he created his first film, "Sunset to Sunrise," where the camera moved counter to the sun’s path, challenging the conventional flow of time.

 The information on this page was automatically generated from open sources on the Internet.
 If you are the owner, its representative, or the person to whom this information relates and you wish to edit it – you may claim your ownership by contacting us and learn how it works for Artists.